Cat Not Eating or Drinking? A Calm 48-Hour Plan

 8) FAQ

-How long is too long for a cat to go without eating?
+How long is too long without eating?

-What if my cat isn’t drinking?
+What if my cat is not drinking?

 Can stress alone stop appetite?